It’s never good when a home is underwater.

 Water can cause wood to swell and warp.
 This damage to the wood is permanent, even after the water has dried up.

-Look out for warped or soft areas on wooden floors or furniture—it may be a sign of water damage in the past.
+Look out for warped or soft areas on wooden floors or furniture.
+It may be a sign of water damage in the past.

 As rust can’t occur without water, it is often an indicator that there has been water present at some point.